 11000-11100.
-Multimedia Programming as an Interdisciplinary Art I, II. (=ISHU 23500-23600) PQ: MATH 10600, or placement into 13100 or equivalent; or consent of instructor.
+Multimedia Programming as an Interdisciplinary Art I, II.
+PQ: MATH 10600, or placement into 13100 or equivalent; or consent of instructor.
 Either course in this sequence meets the general education requirement in the mathematical sciences.
 Like other classic Chicago general education courses, this sequence provides students with both practical programming skills and core ideas in computer science in interdisciplinary applications.
-Our ideas of the arts, the character of "images" and "texts," and the ways we form communities are being transformed by the conjunction of media and computing (e.g., QuickTime, scripting).
-Students program on an Apple Macintosh using an advanced programming language.
-This course presents techniques of problem solving, program coding, algorithm construction, and debugging using a high-level prototyping environment.
-We treat programs as genres of argument.
-This course is offered in alternate years.
+Students learn how to perform in a multi-platform (Mac/Linux/Windows) environment using a high-level prototyping language (revTalk) that allows for the quick creation of useful multimedia applications.
+As a classic Core course in the Chicago tradition, the course presents introductory techniques of problem solving, algorithm construction, program coding, and debugging as interdisciplinary arts adaptable to a wide range of disciplines with their specialized problems.
+The first course moves through a sequence from step-by-step introductory labs, to labs that require independent analysis and solution, to a student-designed final project.
+The second course consists of several scientific and humanistic projects such as Turing Machines, biological modeling, and language manipulation with another final project.
 W. Sterner.
 Winter, Spring.

 11200.
-Introduction to Interactive Logic. (=ISHU 23702) PQ: MATH 10600, or placement into 13100 or equivalent.
+Introduction to Interactive Logic.
+PQ: MATH 10600, or placement into 13100 or equivalent.
 Some experience with computers helpful.
 This course does not meet the general education requirement in the mathematical sciences.
 No programming skills are assumed, but those with some programming background do projects with HyperCard, a Computer Assisted Design package, Prolog, or other software.
 The course continues in the same spirit as CMSC 11000-11100, but they are not prerequisites.
-This hands-on course presents logic as a concrete discipline that is used for understanding and creating humancomputer technology in the context of science, technology, and society.
+This hands-on course presents logic as a concrete discipline that is used for understanding and creating human-computer technology in the context of science, technology, and society.
 We look at computer science, logic, philosophy, aesthetics, design, and the study of technology, as well as at the software packages of Tarski's World and possibly HyperProof.
 This course is offered in alternate years.
 W. Sterner.
 Spring.
+Not offered 2010-11; will be offered 2011-12.